 The Government has committed to increasing the number of apprenticeship starts in England to 3 million by 2020.
 The apprenticeship funding reforms will help fund the extra training, but it means big changes for NHS Trusts across the country.

-When the apprenticeship funding levy comes into action in April 2017, all employers with an annual wage bill over £3 million will pay 0.5% of their pay bill into the Digital Apprenticeship Service (DAS) to spend on training.
+The apprenticeship levy is now in force, so all employers with an annual wage bill over £3 million will pay 0.5% of their pay bill into the Digital Apprenticeship Service (DAS) to spend on training.
 As a major UK employer with over 1.7 million employees, the NHS will have a large total to spend on apprenticeships – but facilitating this huge increase in training will be a challenge.

 NHS Trusts have a decision to make.

 Trusts can deliver all their apprenticeships in-house, outsource them to training providers or opt for half-and-half.
 We’ve examined all three options in detail to find out how they will affect learners, managers and the NHS budget.

 1. In-house training

 As outlined in the new Register of Apprenticeship Training Providers, large employers – such as the NHS – will have to apply to become an ’employer provider’ if they want to deliver over £100K of training to their own staff.

 Trusts that choose this route will have more control over the quality of training and the type of training delivered.
 This will allow Trusts to use apprenticeships in different ways – such as for higher apprenticeships or specialist services – helping them fill the skills gap.